 Grand architecture.
 Hillside vineyards.
 Royal residences.
 A curving river and sprawling parks.
 The beauty of Dresden, Germany can be seen in every direction.
-Tourists often rush through the city on a quick visit – perhaps as a stop between Berlin and Prague – eager to see the condensed Old Town core, but then miss the gorgeous landscapes and charming neighboring towns.
-In our 3-Day Dresden, Germany Itinerary, we explore the heart of the city center and then venture beyond the city limits to nearby castles, vineyards and other sights to the north, east and west.
+Tourists often rush through the city on a quick visit – perhaps as a stop between Berlin and Prague – eager to see the condensed Dresden Old Town core, but then miss the gorgeous landscapes and charm of the neighboring towns of Saxony.
+In our 3-Day Dresden, Germany Itinerary, we explore the heart of the city center and then venture beyond to nearby castles, vineyards and other sights to the north, east and west.

 Brief History of Dresden, Germany